 You don't need to wait until you have that dream job.
 Start right where you are!
 That might mean joining the green team at your office, starting a blog about your ethical consumption journey or volunteering for a local non-profit.
-Especially if you’re a mid-career switcher, you’ll want to demonstrate via your resume and cover letter that only do you have a sustained interest in social impact, but you’ve also taken action.
+This helps you demonstrate to prospective employers that not only do you have a sustained interest in social impact — you’ve also taken action.

 Make a case and weave a story about why you are the perfect fit for the role in question.
-Do your homework about the company, and maybe even offer some specific suggestions on opportunities you see and ways you can fill those gaps.
+Do your homework about the company, and perhaps even offer some specific suggestions on opportunities you see and ways you can fill those gaps.
 Don’t just talk about how “passionate you are” about social impact; everyone is.
 Differentiate yourself by demonstrating your value from the get-go.

-If you're interested in corporate social responsibility, know that there’s a whole ecosystem above and beyond the companies themselves.
+If you're interested in corporate social responsibility, know that there’s a whole ecosystem above and beyond companies themselves.
 There are tons of consultancies, non-profits, conveners, multi-stakeholder initiatives and think-tanks working with companies to drive systemic change — these will give you exposure to a range of companies, and they often have more entry-level roles available than companies (which tend to hire people with more experience and/or graduate degrees).

-If you're working in CSR, are there any tips that helped you get where you are?
+If you're working in CSR, sustainability or social impact, what tips helped you get where you are?